unChaz/sci-fi-5e/srd/mechanics/squad_combat.md

 #### Leadership Inspiration

-With the Inspiring Leader feat, your squad of marines gain +2 to initiative rolles, and +2 to Armor Class.
+With the Inspiring Leader feat, your squad of marines gain +2 to initiative rolls, and +2 to Armor Class.
 This bonus only applies to marines directly under your command.